gumaerc-testorg/20.219-january-iap-2015/content/pages/day-11-12-screening-rough-cuts.md

 ## {{< anchor "Overview__Day_11_" >}}{{< /anchor >}}Overview (Day 11)

 We'll screen everyone's rough cuts to the class for feedback and critiques.
-Your peers will be using [Google Docs](https://www.google.com/docs/about/) to provide feedback.
+Your peers will be using {{% resource_link "ba41dcd6-4783-4184-bf9c-40e2eca6133d" "Google Docs" %}} to provide feedback.
 We will randomly assign you to annotate three classmates' projects during the second half of class.

 ## {{< anchor "Screening" >}}{{< /anchor >}}Screening